Impact of GST on Agriculture Sector in India

 Agricultural tools are manually operated or operated with the help of animal or animal-driven tools or hand tools such as spades, bill hooks, shovels, picks, mattocks, forks and rakes; hoes, axes, and similar hewing tools; secateurs and pruners of any kind; scythes, hedge shears, sickles, hay knives, timber wedges and other tools which are used in agriculture, horticulture or forestry sector.

-The following are the types of agricultural tools that come under the category of 5% GST rate:
+The following are the types of agricultural tools that come under the category of the 5% GST rate:

 • Solar water heater and system